BEAN-Tastic/Bean-Tastic-DB/README.md

 ![aws-console-deployed-db.png](readme-images/aws-console-deployed-db.png)

+After the deployment as run, manually set the `AWS_RDS_ENDPOINT` secret!!!
+You can get the RDS instance by checking the AWS Console.

 ## Setting Up The Migrations

 The final step is to run the migrations using flyway.
 If the secrets have all